buildwithgrove/docs/docs/guides/security/bug-bounty.md

 * A well documented proof of concept that allows for easy reproduction of the issue.
 * Clear and actionable steps that can be taken to resolve the issue.
 * Amounts will be paid in USDC (Ethereum) to a wallet of the Reporter's choosing.

-# TL;DR
-We have a bug bounty program that pays up to $2,500 in USDC.
-The bounty will be valid for all projects owned by Grove.